percona/mongo_terraform_ansible/ansible/README.md

 secret_access_key=******
 ```

-- Example of an inventory for a single replicaset:
+- Example of an inventory for a single replicaset in GCP:
 ```
 [rs1]
 host11 mongodb_primary=True